OrdinaryMagician/SWWMZ/PICKUPS.md

 #### Refresher, replaces Big Keg O' Health

-This artifact provides a massive boost of health to 5000%, plus a regeneration effect that heals 10% every 5 seconds, for up to 60 seconds.
+This artifact provides a massive boost of health to 5000%, plus a regeneration effect that heals 10% every 5 seconds, for up to 60 seconds, thus it doubles as a powerup.

 #### Armor Bonus, replaces Health Vial